Copyright 1996 - Susie Whiting

 "Twas Christmas Eve not so long ago

 that the spirit of Christ reigned true.

-God grant us all the peace that lived
+God grand us all the peace that lived

 in that cottage in '42.